SINCE 1987, THE JET PROGRAMME HAS INVITED THE WORLD TO JAPAN

 - JETs who volunteer to be Prefectural Advisors (PAs) will attend conferences that train them in their additional responsibilities.

 - For JETs in their final year, the After JET Conference provides information on possible career path after JET.

 - Networking and Career fairs in Osaka and Tokyo.

 - CLAIR also provides a JET Internship Programme.

 - There are also Japanese language education packs that JETs can use to study and self-test throughout the year.

-- AJET also organises social clubs, activities and support for fellow JETs.
+- Social clubs, activities and support by AJET.